GabrielDVpereira/advanced-remix/exercise/03-focus-management/README.md

 ## 📝 Notes

+- For focus management we can get the errors from the fetcher
+- With the form ref, we can focus on the first input field that contains error with useEffect

 ## 🤓 Background

 One of the benefits of having JavaScript on the page is we're able to help the